matsim-org/matsim-libs/contribs/simwrapper/README.md

-# SimWrapper
+# SimWrapper Contrib

 Contrib to provide [SimWrapper](https://simwrapper.github.io/) integration.
-SimWrapper offers a huge amount of visualization possibilities in the webbrowser and enables users to analyze, evaluate and  disseminate MATSim runs visually.
+SimWrapper offers a huge amount of visualization possibilities in the web browser and enables users to analyze, evaluate and disseminate MATSim runs visually.

 This extension allows you to automatically create SimWrapper dashboards after runs have finished.
+Additionally, to generating dashboard YAML files, it will also take care of executing any necessary post-process step to generate required data files.

 To use it, simply install the module: